astronomer/airflow-guides/guides/airflow-branch-operator.md

 > Note: The full example code in this section, as well as other examples using the `ShortCircuitOperator`, can be found on the [Astronomer Registry](https://registry.astronomer.io/dags/example-short-circuit-operator).

 In this DAG we have two short circuits, one which will always return `True` and one which will return `False`.
-When we run the DAG, we can see that tasks downstream of the `True` condition operator were run, while tasks downstream of the `False` condition operator were skipped.
+When we run the DAG, we can see that tasks downstream of the `True` condition operator ran, while tasks downstream of the `False` condition operator were skipped.

 ![Short Circuit](https://assets2.astronomer.io/main/guides/airflow-branching/short_circuit.png)

 ## Other Branch Operators

-Airflow offers a couple of other branching operators that work similarly to the `BranchPythonOperator` but implement more specific use cases:
+Airflow offers a few other branching operators that work similarly to the `BranchPythonOperator` but for more specific contexts:

-- [`BranchSQLOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/branchsqloperator): Branches based on whether a given SQL query returns `true` or `false`.
+- [`BranchSQLOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/branchsqloperator): Branches based on whether a given SQL query returns `true` or `false`
-- [`BranchDayOfWeekOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/branchdayofweekoperator): Branches based on whether the current day of week is equal to a given `week_day` parameter or not.
+- [`BranchDayOfWeekOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/branchdayofweekoperator): Branches based on whether the current day of week is equal to a given `week_day` parameter
-- [`BranchDateTimeOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/branchdatetimeoperator): Branches based on whether the current time is between `target_lower` and `target_upper` times or not.
+- [`BranchDateTimeOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/branchdatetimeoperator): Branches based on whether the current time is between `target_lower` and `target_upper` times

-All of these operators take `follow_task_ids_if_true` and `follow_task_ids_if_false` parameters which should provide the list of task(s) to include in the branch based on the logic returned by the operator.
+All of these operators take `follow_task_ids_if_true` and `follow_task_ids_if_false` parameters which provide the list of task(s) to include in the branch based on the logic returned by the operator.

 ## Additional Branching Resources